timescale/docs/getting-started/next-steps.md

 ## Ingest real-time data

-Working with sample data can teach you a lot about TimescaleDB, but you might like to try ingesting market data in real time.
-Check out our related tutorial
-[Ingest real-time financial websocket data][ingest-real-time] and continue ingesting data directly from the [Twelve Data][twelve-data] financial API.
+Working with sample data can teach you a lot about Timescale, but you might like to try ingesting market data in real time.
+Check out the related tutorial to [Ingest real-time financial websocket data][ingest-real-time] and continue ingesting data directly from the [Twelve Data][twelve-data] financial API.

 ## Visualize your data